cg-tuwien/multistream/README.md

 * slideTitle: title of the current slide
 * slideEndTime: timestamp of the end of the slide (if known)
 * programIndex: index of the current program point

+## Themes

+The appearance of the stream HTML files can be customized using themes which can be defined in the `/themes` directroy.
+A default theme is provieded in the `/default` subdirectory.
+A documentation on how to create and customize themes can be sound [here](/doc/Theme.md)